What To Do If Your Rabbit Stops Eating

 Fear

 You should assess if perhaps your rabbit is feeling unsafe for any reason.
-Is this a new pet to your home?
+Has the rabbit just arrived to a new place?
 Have you recently changed their living area?
 Have you introduced a new person or pet to your home?
 Not eating because of feeling unsafe generally does not last long.
 You will most likely notice food missing after the rabbit is left alone for a period of time.

 If you have ruled out all of these situations, your rabbit may have something more serious going on.